County BOE candidate releases list of campaign issues

 Nixon has been an iconic figure in Carroll County for many years as a teacher, school administrator, coach, and board member.

-Kecskes ran against Nixon in the 2018 election when Nixon won with 63 percent of the vote.
+Kecskes ran against Nixon in the 2018 election when Nixon won with 63% of the vote.

 He added that, “Clearly there is an extreme lack of transparency.
 I want to once again be a watchdog for taxpayers’ money.”